By Jean Hofve, DVM

 Cats have an absolute requirement for the nutrients taurine and arachadonic acid that are found naturally only in animal products, with one exception: a type of seaweed that contains arachadonate.
 Taurine can be chemically synthesized (although the process is so environmentally harsh that all synthetic taurine used in the U.S. is imported from China).
 These additives can be used to make a diet that is chemically complete.
 However, natural sources of taurine and arachadonic acid contain many other amino acids, enzymes, co-factors, and other complex nutrients that may also be important for the cat’s overall health.
 Science has shown us that whole-food derived nutrients are, in almost all cases, far superior and healthy than synthetic versions.
 For instance, ascorbic acid is the active ingredient in Vitamin C. However, natural Vitamin C contains many other components, including rutin, bioflavonoids, and other co-factors.

-High carbohydrate diets (which vegetarian and vegan foods are by definition) are also considered by many experts to be the primary risk factor for feline diabetes.
+High carbohydrate diets (which vegetarian and vegan foods are, by definition) are also considered by many experts to be the primary risk factor for feline diabetes.
 Excess carbohydrates also contribute to weight gain.

 The ethical dilemma

 A a 20+ year vegetarian/vegan, and having worked as a full-time animal rights activist for two years, I understand the ethical reasons that lead people to avoid consuming many or all animal products.
-There’s no doubt that the intensive “factory” raising and slaughtering of cows, pigs, chickens, turkeys and fish is truly a hideous industry that causes a great deal of animal suffering.
+There’s no doubt that the intensive “factory” raising and slaughtering of cows, pigs, chickens, turkeys, and fish is truly a hideous industry that causes a great deal of animal suffering.

 The ethical dilemma comes home when we share our lives with pets who are by nature carnivorous, such as dogs, cats, ferrets, and reptiles.
 Of these, dogs are the most evolutionarily flexible.
-Dogs’ nutritional requirements are quite similar to ours, so it is not at all difficult to include them in our animal-friendly lifestyle.
+Dogs’ nutritional requirements are quite similar to ours, so it is not at all difficult to include them in our animal-friendly lifestyles.

 There is also the moral question of whether we should slaughter one animal (chicken or cow) to feed another animal (cat or dog).
 As Dr. Michael Fox asked, “Can we justify using parts of many other severely deprived and prematurely killed nonhuman animals to maintain each individual cat’s well-being?”